 Remember these tests are for placement purposes, and are not achievement tests.
-They are not graded in the traditional sense, but used to match you to an appropriate level where you can be an effective learner.
-Your placement results will be known to you and to members of the Language Center who direct placement testing.
+Rather than receiving a score, you will receive a placement into a class where you can maximize your learning.
+Your placement results will only be known to you and to members of the Language Center who direct placement testing.
 They will not be reported to all members of the department, to the Registrar, or recorded on your transcript.

 While taking any placement test, remember that you are subject to the Stanford Honor Code and Fundamental Standard.
 Specifically, you are not permitted to receive outside assistance on these examinations.
 "Outside assistance" means, among other things, the use of books, notes, dictionaries, grammar books, spell checkers, grammar checkers, translation tools, cutting and pasting foreign language items from the web, and composing items in writing before speaking.